MingYang1127/DSTM/README.md

 ## Requirements
  * python3.7.0, transformers==2.7.0
- * This implementation is tested on a single 10G 3080 GPU with CUDA version=11.0.
+ * This implementation is tested on a single 10G NVIDIA GeForce RTX 3080 GPU with CUDA version=11.0.

 ## Prepare Model and Dataset